Cosmian/kms/README.md

 ![Build status](https://github.com/Cosmian/kms/actions/workflows/ci.yml/badge.svg?branch=main)

-Cosmian KMS is an open-source implementation of a high-performance, massively scalable, **Key Management System** that presents some unique features, such as
+Cosmian KMS is an implementation of a high-performance, massively scalable, **Key Management System** that presents some unique features, such as

 - the ability to run in a public cloud - or any zero-trust environment - using application-level